Obsidian-TTRPG-Community/The-Tavern/00-Behind-The-Bar/03-Contributing/03-Contributing.md

 ## Getting Started With Git

 This guide assumes you've used git before.
-If you haven't, refer to the git contribution guide for the TTRPG share repo (it doesn't exist yet, just @ me in the Obsidian discord until then, and I'll walk you through it).
+If you haven't, refer to the git contribution guide for the TTRPG share repo (if it doesn't exist yet, just @ me in the Obsidian TTRPG Community discord, and I'll walk you through it).

 1. Fork vault on github
 2. Clone vault locally
 3. Duplicate the `.obsidian` folder inside the vault, and rename it to `.yourGithubUsername`
 4. At the bottom of the `.gitignore` file, add `.yourGithubUsername/` on it's own line.
 5. Open Obsidian, and in Settings → About, set your configuration folder to `.yourGithubUsername`
-6. Go install the plugins listed in the [[00-Behind-The-Bar/02-Attachments/README|README]] (the settings should already be setup from the copied config folder)
+6. Go install the plugins listed in the [[README]] (the settings should already be setup from the copied config folder)

 This lets you use your own hotkeys/settings/etc. without accidentally modifying the vault settings.